microsoft/azure-orbital-space-sdk-setup/README.md

 spacecowboy@spacedev-vm:~/azure-orbital-space-sdk-setup$ echo $?
 0
 ```

-## Building prerequisite container images
+## Build the Microsoft Azure Orbital Space SDK from source
-Several container images are used as components within the Azure Orbital Space SDK.
-This container images are used as utilies for gpu tests, intermediate layers to reduce the filesize of apps to deploy, etc.  These prerequisite container images are prebuilt and available in this repo and will be downloaded during stage_spacefx.sh depending on the options provided.
-There is no need to manually build these container images, but their build process is documented for reference.
+Several container images and artifacts are used as components within the Azure Orbital Space SDK.
+These container images are used as utilies for gpu tests, intermediate layers to reduce the filesize of apps to deploy, development, etc.  Not all of these artifacts are used in staging and will be dynamically enabled based on the parameters passed to `stage_spacefx.sh`.

+>:speech_balloon: The images and artifacts are already built and pushed to the github container registry via our CI/CD process.
+These steps are a reference and **not** needed deploy the Microsoft Azure Orbital Space SDK.
+If you would like to just run the Microsoft Azure Orbital Space SDK, please refer to [Production Deployment](https://github.com/microsoft/azure-orbital-space-sdk-setup?tab=readme-ov-file#production-deployment)

+### Base and intermediate container image(s)

 ```bash
 # Load the configuration and get the channel for the tag
 source /var/spacedev/env/spacefx.env